September 5, 2017

 - Yates, Frances A., 2003.
 The Rosicrucian Enlightenment.
 Routledge, London.

-- Yates, Frances A., 2014.
+- Idem, 2014.
 Giordano Bruno and the Hermetic Tradition.
 Routledge, London.

 For an introduction to what’s out there, see Wouter J. Hanegraaff.
 Textbooks and Introductions to Western Esotericism.
 Religion, 43(2):178–200, 2013.
 The following are among the best surveys of western esotericism as a whole:

-- Faivre, Antoine, 2010.
+- A. Faivre.
 Western Esotericism: A Concise History.
-State University of New York Press, Albany, NY.
-Christine Rhone, trans.
+State University of New York Press,

-- Goodrick-Clarke, Nicholas, 2008.
+- Nicholas Goodrick-Clarke.
 The Western Esoteric Traditions: A Historical Introduction.
-Oxford University Press, Oxford.

-- von Stuckrad, Kocku, 2000.
+- Kocku von Stuckrad.
 Western Esotericism: A Brief History of Secret Knowledge.
 Equinox, London, 2003.
 Translated by Nicholas Goodrick-Clarke [A discourse-analytic approach to the subject].